TomasGomes02/SSOF/CTF/python_requests_challenge.md

+# Challenge `Python requests` writeup

-Vulnerability: Business logic flaw with unlimited state manipulation
+- Vulnerability: Business logic flaw with unlimited state manipulation

-Where: /more endpoint
+- Where: `/more` endpoint

-Impact: Allows unrestricted incrementing of value to reach arbitrary target
+- Impact: Allows unrestricted incrementing of value to reach arbitrary target

-NOTE: No server-side rate limiting or attempt restrictions implemented Steps to reproduce:
+- NOTE: No server-side rate limiting or attempt restrictions implemented

+## Steps to reproduce

-    Create session and GET /hello endpoint
+1. Create session and GET `/hello` endpoint to initialize state
-    Extract TARGET and CURRENT values using regex
+2. Extract TARGET and CURRENT values using regex patterns
-    Loop while CURRENT != TARGET
+3. Loop while CURRENT value does not equal TARGET
-    Send GET request to /more endpoint
+4. Send GET request to `/more` endpoint to increment value
-    Parse updated CURRENT value from response
+5. Parse updated CURRENT value from response text
-    Continue until CURRENT matches TARGET
+6. Continue loop until CURRENT matches TARGET
-    GET /finish endpoint to obtain flag
+7. GET `/finish` endpoint to obtain the flag